Modelling the evolution of transcription factor binding preferences in complex eukaryotes: Results

 \subsection{TF redundancy of binding increases with organism complexity}

 This section addresses the differences in the motif family organization in different eukaryotic species.
 In particular, we focused on model species, which are expected to have well annotated TF repertoires.
 The same type of analysis presented in Figure~\ref{fig:2} was performed on the set of TFs of yeast and of three other species of increasing complexity in the animal lineage: \textit{C. elegans}, \textit{D. melanogaster} and \textit{M. musculus}.
-Figure~\ref{fig:6} shows the histograms of the family size distributions and the corresponding fits with the null model in Equation~(\ref{eqx2}).
-In all tested cases, the motif families distribution follows the model functional form with an agreement comparable to the human case.
-However, there is a trend in the fitted parameter $\theta$ with complexity as measured by the number of TFs in the species (or alternatively by the total number of genes).
-This trend is reported in Figure~\ref{fig:6} and it is sublinear in the investigated window of TF repertoires.
+Figure~\ref{fig:5} shows the histograms of the family size distributions and the corresponding fits with the prediction of the neutral evolutionary model in Equation~(\ref{eqx2}).
+In all tested cases, the motif families distribution follows the predicted functional form with a level of agreement comparable to the human case discussed above.
+However, there is a clear trend of the fitted parameter $\theta$ to increase with complexity as measured by the number of TFs in the species (or alternatively by the total number of genes).
+This trend is reported in Figure~\ref{fig:5} and it is sublinear in the investigated window of TF repertoires.
 The definition of $\theta\simeq \frac{1}{1+\mu/\lambda}$ indicates that this trend corresponds to a decrease rate of cis-innovation, with respect to the duplication rate, as the complexity of the organism increases.

 The value of $\theta$ intuitively represents the level of ``redundancy'', i.e., the tendency of TFs to keep the same binding preferences.
-Indeed, for the limit value $\theta=1$ the distribution in Equation~(\ref{eqx}) becomes a power-law distribution, thus with an increasing number of motif familes with a large number of TFs.
-Figure~\ref{fig:6} shows that this level of ``redundancy'' increases with the organims complexity.
-As we will argue in the Discussion, this result can be linked to the known increased degeneracy of the TF binding sites in higher eukaryotes~\cite{wunderlich2009different}.

-\section{DISCUSSION}
+Actually, this parameter can be used to quantify the retained redundancy of TF binding in a neutral evolution context: the higher is the $\theta$ value, the slower is the TF divergence with respect to the duplication rate.
+The limit value $\theta=1$ implies that the distribution in Equation~(\ref{eqx}) becomes a power-law distribution with motif families.
+Figure~\ref{fig:5} (right-bottom) shows that this level of ``redundancy'' increases with the organism complexity as measured with the total number of TFs.
+Note that we tested with extensive simulations that the value of $\theta$ is not in principle dependent on the total number of TFs (see Figure S2) if the rates are constant.
+This further confirms that Figure \ref{fig:5} captures a non trivial trend of the innovation dynamics with genome size.

+\section{Discussion}